ziplab/LITv2/README.md

 ![hilo](.github/hilo.png)

 The core of LITv2: **HiLo attention** HiLo is inspired by the insight that high frequencies in an image capture local fine details and low frequencies focus on global structures, whereas a multi-head self-attention layer neglects the characteristic of different frequencies.
 Therefore, we propose to disentangle the high/low frequency patterns in an attention layer by separating the heads into two groups, where one group encodes high frequencies via self-attention within each local window, and another group performs the attention to model the global relationship between the average-pooled low-frequency keys from each window and each query position in the input feature map.

-## News

-- **16/06/2022.** We release the source code for classification/detection/segmentation, along with the pretrained weights.
-Any issues are welcomed!